The Sup Connective in IMALL: A Categorical Semantics: Introduction

 \paragraph{Compact closed categories} In~\cite{AbramskyCoeckeLICS04}, the authors proposed a categorical semantics of quantum protocols using symmetric monoidal closed categories with biproducts, which are also compact.
 The compactness property provides a notion of dagger, which gives a natural definition of measurements in terms of the {\em Born rule} in quantum mechanics.
 Thus, the main difference between our presentation for a model of IMALL+$\odot$ and their presentation for a model of quantum protocols is their reliance on a dagger operator and their use of the compactness property for this purpose.
 Remark~\ref{rmk:NoCompactNeeded} illustrates that some properties would be significantly easier to prove if the category were compact closed.
 However, assuming compactness would limit the generality of the results.

-\paragraph{Probabilistic coherent spaces} In~\cite{DanosEhrhardIC11}, based on an idea from Girard~\cite{Girard04}, the authors proposed a model of linear logic using probabilistic coherence spaces, interpreting types through continuous domains.
+\paragraph{Probabilistic coherence spaces} In~\cite{DanosEhrhardIC11}, based on an idea from Girard~\cite{Girard04}, the authors proposed a model of linear logic using probabilistic coherence spaces, interpreting types through continuous domains.
 Morphisms in the associated category are Scott-continuous.
 Additionally, they provide a probabilistic interpretation of terms, extending PCF with a probabilistic choice construction which selects a natural number from a probability distribution.
 They show the denotational semantics of closed terms in their base type as sub-probability distributions.

 \paragraph{Cones} In~\cite{SelingerQPL04}, the author employed the concept of normed cones to provide an interpretation for the probabilities inherent in quantum programming.
 An abstract cone is analogous to an $\mathbb R$-vector space, except that scalars are drawn from the set of non-negative real numbers.
 This idea has been further developed in~\cite{EhrhardPaganiTasonPOPL17}, and then proved to be a model of intuitionistic linear logic in~\cite{EhrhardLICS20}.
-In addition, it is proved~\cite{CrubilleLICS18} that this model is a conservative extension of the probabilistic coherent spaces.
+In addition, it is proved~\cite{CrubilleLICS18} that this model is a conservative extension of the probabilistic coherence spaces.

-\paragraph{Weighted relational models} In~\cite{LairdManzonettoMcCuskerPaganiLICS13}, the authors proposed a model of PCF$^{\mathcal R}$---that is, PCF with a probabilistic choice operator---based on the category of weighted relations.
-The first main difference with our approach is that they have a probabilistic choice operator, while we have a probabilistic pair destructor, as mentioned in the previous sections.
-The second difference is that they use a concrete model in the category of matrices over a continuous semiring, while we use an abstract categorical model.
+\paragraph{PCF$^{\mathcal R}$} In~\cite{LairdManzonettoMcCuskerPaganiLICS13}, the authors proposed a model of PCF$^{\mathcal R}$---that is, PCF with a probabilistic choice operator---based on the category of weighted relations.
+The first main difference with our approach is that PCF$^{\mathcal R}$ introduces a probabilistic choice operator, whereas our system employs a probabilistic pair destructor, as mentioned in the previous sections.
+A second difference is that their model is concrete, given in the category of matrices over a continuous semiring, while ours is formulated at an abstract categorical level.
 They also consider a fixed-point operator, which is outside the scope of this paper.

+A more general categorical semantics of PCF$^{\mathcal R}$ was later developed by Laird~\cite{LairdLiCS16}, in the setting of symmetric monoidal closed categories with biproducts.
+From the semantic point of view, this framework is essentially the same as ours: both rely on biproducts and scalars from a semiring to interpret probabilistic choice.
+The key difference lies in the set of connectives considered.
+PCF$^{\mathcal R}$ incorporates specific constructs for probabilistic choice and scalar multiplication, whereas our system deals with the full set of connectives of IMALL, with $\odot$ playing a central role.
+In this way, probabilistic reasoning is internalised within the proof system and uniformly integrated with the other connectives, instead of being restricted to a dedicated operator at the term level.